-I'm upholding Mrs W's case.
+I'm upholding Mrs C's case.
 So, she needs to be returned to the position she would've been in now - or as close to that as reasonably possible - had it not been for the failures which I hold Abana responsible for.

-If Abana had done everything it should've, I don't think Mrs W would've switched her Aviva Life and Scottish Widows funds into an Avalon SIPP, and so she wouldn't have suffered the financial loss she's experienced.
-I think it's most likely she would've left her pensions where they were.
+If Abana had done everything it should've, I don't think Mrs C would've switched her Scottish Life funds into an Avalon SIPP, and so she wouldn't have suffered the financial loss she's experienced.
+I think she would've left her pension where it was.